 Bunny proofing should be applied to prevent harm and stop damage from chewing

-It's essential to bunny proof you kitchen in this guide we explain some of the ways experienced bunny owners have gone about doing this.
-Find out how to block of crawl spaces that lead behind appliances or under furniture.
+It's essential to bunny proof your kitchen in this guide we explain some of the ways experienced bunny owners have gone about doing this.
+Find out how to block crawl spaces that lead behind appliances or under furniture.
 Learn how to easily secure cupboard doors with some simple child catches.
 We also have lots of tips on how to stop your bunny chewing wooden furniture and show you what safe and acceptable alternatives can be used to enrich the rest of your home and keep you bunny out of trouble.

 Make sure any food storage is not left out on the floor, not only will it make a mess if your bunny gets in there not everything a bunny will try and eat is good for it especially Chocolate, Avocados, Things containing Fruit Pips and Seeds.
 Rhubarb, Allium Vegetables, Iceberg Lettuce, Potato Leaves and Sugary processed foods.